ConvivioTeam/cookbook/delivery_recipe/Discovery/the-discovery-brief.md

 * Reduce the calls to our support desk by 15%

 Bad examples are:

 * Build us a new website

+* We need a system to store all our customer data
 * We need to move to the cloud

 * We need a mobile app

 These aren't suitable missions because they state an output rather than an outcome.
-The output could be delivered but the organisation might not see any benefit from its investment of time and money.
+The output could be delivered perfectly but the organisation still might not see any benefit from its investment of time and money.
+Also, it closes off potentially better solutions to the underlying problem.

+So — keep the mission focused on the problem to be solved, not potential solutions.

 ## The Timebox

 There is no 'right' duration for a discovery period but most are between 2 and 6 weeks.
 Much shorter than this means it's unlikely you're digging into the mission, opportunities and any obstacles properly.
-Much longer than this and the stream of work loses momentum because the goal is too

-The Budget
+Much longer than this and you effectively slip into a waterfall approach of trying to plan everything precisely upfront, and by the time you come to deliver it, lots will have changed.

+It's worth setting a timebox.
+It's okay if not everything gets done in that time, what's important is to set some momentum for the stream of work.